-The WashU ChatGPT Beta is compliant for use with sensitive data and WashU intellectual property, including information protected under HIPAA and FERPA.
+The WashU ChatGPT is compliant for use with sensitive data and WashU intellectual property, including information protected under HIPAA and FERPA.

 The tool currently uses Open AI’s ChatGPT-4o model but, due to its isolated nature, does not pull in new information from the web.

-Since its launch in December 2023, thousands from the WashU community have used the secure WashU ChatGPT Beta to enable and enhance research, education and patient care.
+Since its launch in December 2023, thousands from the WashU community have used the secure WashU ChatGPT to enable and enhance research, education and patient care.

-The tool has been made available in Beta form to quickly provide a secure GPT environment to the WashU community for research, operations, and education.
+The tool has been made available in form to quickly provide a secure GPT environment to the WashU community for research, operations, and education.
 It is not mobile-friendly, and users may experience limited capacity or constraints.

 Users are invited to share chatbot feedback so that we may continue improving user experience and optimizing the tool.
-Advanced users may also request API Beta access.
+Advanced users may also request API access.

 WashU ChatGPT FAQs